FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

 ![null](images/home/multiple_id_page_progress.png)

-After completing the process, the user can download the file in a CSV format to their local computer.
+After completing the process, the user can download the file in CSV format to their local computer.

 ## 5. Limitation
 The following datasources are not implemented by TM.